VarunSendilraj/Open-MSI/README.md

 9. To save the converted image, click the "Save Image" button.
 Choose a file name and location to save the image as a bitmap file (.bmp).

-10. If you want to display the image with a colorbar, check the "Display Colorbar" checkbox.
-The image will be displayed along with a colorbar indicating the intensity scale.
-This can be helpful for interpreting the ion intensities in the image.

-11. To exit the application, click the "Exit" button or close the window.
+10. To exit the application, click the "Exit" button or close the window.

 ## Conclusion